 Donald Trump: hero or villain; skilled negotiator or fraud; destroyer of America or defender of the common man.
 Whatever your personal politics or opinions of the man, the Age of Trump marks a turning point in history.
 With fiercely strong opinions on both sides, it can seem impossible to see Trump and this time in history with a clear mind.
 It’s been a tumultuous few years, so let’s take a step back and a deep breath.
 If we look beyond the daily news cycle and partisan politics, we may find a profound meaning behind this pivotal era we’re experiencing.

 Why does Trump fascinate or disgust us?
 What does he represent in us, individually and collectively?
 And what are the ramifications of his presidency?
-Undeniably, Trump is a giant, mythic figure.
-As such, he appeals to our base inner sensibilities, whether positive or negative.
+Undeniably, Trump is a giant, mythic figure. (if also, perhaps a very small man) As a personification of myth, he appeals to our base inner sensibilities, whether positive or negative.
 We project our subconscious aspirations and fears onto him, and hold him up as the hero or villain, depending on our personal point of view.
 Love him or hate him, Trump is more than just a man; he’s an archetypal figure who represents something primordial within all of us, both collectively and individually.

 To gain a bigger picture and deeper understanding of the man and this era, we need to look beneath the surface of our daily experience.
 But how, with the never-ending news cycle keeping us in a constant state of confusion or outrage?
 We can look to Swiss psychiatrist Carl Jung, who taught us that there is a hidden dimension within all of us called the collective unconscious.
 This place within is free of mental chatter and holds deep wisdom.
 This wisdom is displayed in archetypes, a term which can be best understood as universal symbols.